- 2h 17min

 Wed 12 Sep

-Everyman Cinemas is an independent network of boutique cinemas.
-Reigate is a two screen cinema sitting 139 in the larger screen and 143 in the smaller.
+This is a two screen Everyman cinema with seats for 139 in the larger screen and 143 in the smaller.

 The nearest public transport is Reigate Railway Station, approximately 10 minutes walk away.
 For parking there is a Multi Storey car park on Bancroft Road, behind the cinema, which has short and long term facilities.
 There is also a car park on Bell Street, with short term facilities.